smrutiranjan003/Interview-Q-A/README.md

-# 🚀 Interview Preparation by Smruti Ranjan
+# 🚀 Interview Preparation by Smruti Ranjan Mohapatra

 Welcome to my comprehensive **Interview Preparation Repository** – a curated collection of over **300+ real interview questions and answers** across Java, Python, JavaScript, MySQL, and SAP.